 General rules governing the use of the Victoria and Jubilee halls

-Preamble: The management of the Victoria, Jubilee and Edward Halls is vested in the Management Committee of the Victoria Hall Charity, whose powers and composition are defined in the constitution, a copy of which may be consulted by application to the Chairman.
+Preamble: The management of All Halls within the Victoria Hall Complex is vested in the Management Committee of the Victoria Hall Charity, whose powers and composition are defined in the constitution, a copy of which may be consulted by application to the Chairman.
 Under the provisions of the constitution the Management Committee is empowered to make rules, or to withdraw or amend them.

-Use of the Victoria and Edward Halls and their facilities are subject to the following rules and, in the case of hirers, to certain standard conditions incorporated in the hiring agreement.
+Use of the All Halls and their facilities are subject to the following rules and, in the case of hirers, to certain standard conditions incorporated in the hiring agreement.

 The halls shall be open to all members of the community regardless of race, gender, sexual orientation, age, disability, religious or political beliefs or marital status.